History of Tyre, Lebanon: Early Muslim period (640–1124)

 As the bearers of Islam restored peace and order, Tyre soon prospered again and continued to do so during half a millennium of caliphate rule.
 This was despite the fact that the city stayed reduced to a part of the old island after the devastations of the earthquakes in the 6th century.

 In the late 640s, the caliph's governor Muawiyah launched his naval invasions of Cyprus from Tyre, but the Rashidun period only lasted until 661.
 It was followed by the Umayyad Caliphate (until 750) and the Abbasid Caliphate.
 Tyre became a cultural center of the Arab world which hosted many well-known scholars and artists.

 In the course of the centuries, Islam spread and Arabic became the language of administration instead of Greek, though some people reportedly continued to worship the ancient cult of Melqart.
 As in previous centuries, there were also Jewish residents, some of whom engaged in trade.

-During the Ismaili Shia Fatimid Caliphate, a Grand Mosque was constructed in the place that probably had been the location of the Temple of Melqart before.
+During the Ismaili Shia Fatimid Caliphate, a Grand Mosque was constructed in the place that probably had been the location of the Temple of Melqart.
 Meanwhile, Tyre's economy remained part of the Silk Road and continued its traditional industries of purple dye and glass production.
 Excavation at the Al Mina site have revealed glass furnaces from the early Islamic period that had the capacity to produce in a single-melt session over fifty tonnes of glass.
 In addition, sugar production from cane fields around the city became another main business.

 In the Revolt of Tyre (996–998), the populace rose against Fatimid rule, led by an ordinary sailor named 'Allaqa.
 However, the caliph al-Hakim bi-Amr Allah sent his army and navy to blockade and retake the city.
 A Byzantine squadron's attempt to reinforce the defenders was repulsed with heavy losses.
 After two years of siege, the Fatimids looted the city and massacred the insurgents.

 In 1086 it fell into the hands of the Seljuks who lost it in 1089 to the Fatimids.
 By that time, some estimates put the number of inhabitants at around 20,000.
 The majority of that population were apparently Shiites.

 Ten years later, Tyre avoided being attacked by paying tribute to the Crusaders who marched on Jerusalem.
 In late 1111, King Baldwin I of Jerusalem laid siege on the city, which in response put itself under the protection of the Seljuk military leader Toghtekin.
 Supported by Fatimid forces, he intervened and forced the Franks to raise the siege in April 1112, after about 2,000 of Baldwin's troops had been killed.
 A decade later, the Fatimids sold Tyre to Toghtekin who installed a garrison there.